 That process still works.
 But it eats up a lot of time.
 Especially during the research phase.
 Not only is it hard to track down the shows that are a good fit, but it’s also difficult to work out whether the host is even open to doing cross promotions in the first place.
 As a result, you can end up wasting lots of time on dead-end outreach.

 MatchMaker.fm solves that problem and makes it so much easier to find cross promotion partners.
-It’s a free online booking platform that connects podcasters with guests and other hosts.
+It’s an online booking platform that connects podcasters with guests and other hosts.

 After creating a profile for your show by filling in some basic details, you can then specify the kinds of cross promotion you are interested in.
 If you’re open to everything, simply select all three available options under the section titled “What opportunities are you open to?”